AmingAndrei/violence.website/content/realspace/ashen_winter_incident.md

-[[index|...]]/[[realspace]]/ashen_winter_incident.md
+[[index|...]]/[[here]]/ashen_winter_incident.md

-The Ashen Winter Incident (AWI) was a catastrophic, near-extinction-level event resulting from unprecedented interaction between REALSPACE and BLACKSPACE.
+The Ashen Winter Incident (AWI) was a catastrophic, near-extinction-level event resulting from unprecedented interaction between HERE and the OTHERWHERE.
 Occurring over a single 24-hour period, the incident marked the end of the Golden Autumn era and the beginning of the Ashen Winter era.

 Chronology